History

 Architecture

-The original Romanesque building had a rectangular nave and a semi-circular apse on the eastern side.
-The entrance to the church led from the south through a portal with a semi-circular tympanum, originally covered with colorful paintings.
-The interior was illuminated by small, splayed windows, closed at the top in a semicircular arch.
+The original Romanesque building had a rectangular nave and a semicircular apse on the eastern side.
+The entrance to the church led from the south, through a stepped portal with a semicircular tympanum, originally covered with colorful paintings.
+A little later, this portal was topped with a triangular gable, decorated with an arcaded frieze in the form of a stepped canopy.
+The interior of the church was illuminated by small, splayed windows, topped with a semicircle arches.

-At the end of the thirteenth century or the furthest at the beginning of the fourteenth century, the nave was expanded to the west, where a massive bell tower was added, but only of two floors.
-According to another interpretation, the tower was initially a free-standing building, perhaps of a defensive and residential nature, only in the second half of the fourteenth century attached to the church and transformed by inserting a gallery.
-The newer and older parts of the nave on the southern side were separated by a single buttress, the whole nave was illuminated by larger ogival windows.
+At the end of the 13th century or at the latest at the beginning of the 14th century, the nave was extended to the west, where a four-sided bell tower was added, initially having two floors.
+According to another interpretation, the tower was initially a free-standing building, perhaps of a defensive and residential character, only in the second half of the 14th century was it attached to the church and transformed by inserting a gallery.
+The newer and older part of the nave on the south side was separated by a single buttress.
+The wall of the tower was 1.4 meters thick in the ground floor, while the nave was only 0.9 meters thick.
+The nave was already illuminated by larger, ogival windows at that time.

 The entrance to the tower led from the ground floor from the west through an early Gothic stone portal with moulded jamb.
 At the beginning of the fracture of its arch, on the sides, two Romanesque stone heads were placed – masks made of shallow bas-relief.
 Inside, the tower received a stone gallery, which opened on the first floor with two pointed openings, between which was a semi-circular niche from the inside, probably a place for a separate altar.
 Through the above two openings you could get to the wooden gallery supported by beams embedded in the holes in the wall.
 The interior of the ground floor of the tower, also open to the nave but by one large arcade, was topped with a cross vault with heavy ribs with bevelled edges, mounted on corner consoles of a pyramidal shape.
 The ribs were fastened with a round boss with a plastic relief cross.
 The entrance to the first floor originally led from the outside through a simple portal with a semi-circular crown and through a roofed, steep staircase located at the southern facade of the tower.
 Its stone structure received outside two blind arcades, covered with paintings in the Middle Ages.